zhentao/thrift-connection-pool/README.md

 # thrift-connection-pool

-An implementation for thrift connection pool using commons-pools.
+An implementation for thrift connection pool using Apache commons-pool2.
 This implementation creates instances of TSocket and pool them.